amirfefer/blueprints-dev-blog/README.md

 As a developer, having access to powerful tools and platforms is crucial for building, testing, and deploying applications.
 Red Hat offers a no-cost developer subscription that allows individual developers to use up to 16 systems for demos, prototyping, QA, small production uses, and cloud access.
 In this blog post, I will guide you through registering for the subscription and demonstrate some of the new features of Red Hat cloud services that are particularly suited for developers.

 In the competitive arena of startup development, achieving efficiency, security, and cost management is essential, especially when venturing into the public cloud.
 The Red Hat Developer Subscription stands out as a powerful ally in this journey at no cost.
 This subscription enables developers to craft custom RHEL images with specific content and packages, apply SCAP (Security Content Automation Protocol) policies, and utilize first-boot scripts.
-This article delves into how developers and new startups can utilize this invaluable resource to deploy these custom images to the public cloud, ensuring optimized and secure systems while keeping costs in check.
+This article delves into how developers and early stage startups can utilize this invaluable resource to deploy these custom images to the public cloud, ensuring optimized and secure systems while keeping costs in check.

-Let's walk through a practical example where we create a custom RHEL image that transformed into an Apache web server serving a "Hello, World!" page and deployed on the public cloud, with little effort as possible.
+Let's walk through a practical example where we create a custom RHEL image that transforms into an Apache web server serving a "Hello, World!" page and deploy it on the public cloud with minimal effort.
+This Apache server is just one example of the many types of deployments you can achieve using Red Hat services.

 ## Red Hat Cloud Services